-Nails vs. Screws: Pros, Cons, and When to Use Which
+Nails vs. Screws: Pros, Cons, & When to Use

 When you’re a home improvement novice, it’s easy to overlook the details.
 It can sometimes take a little research or, failing that, a few bad experiences to teach you why there are so many kinds of saw blades, sandpapers, and virtually any other material you might need for your DIY projects.